tombazza/gush/README.md

-Gush
+## Gush

-====
+Gush is an experiment to give a simple interface for a complex problem: locating torrents across multiple different data sets.
+The data sets accessed could be disparate or the interfaces too cluttered and slow.
+Gush is the answer to this.

-Gush is an experimental torrent search engine that aggregates results from multiple different systems into one interface.
-It is designed to take search results from multiple torrent indexes, merge duplicate torrent's trackers and deliver everything asynchronously to a JavaScript powered interface.
+Using a client based JavaScript approach, Gush connects to a backend API which provides data from upstream sources.
+The data is then returned and aggregated inside the client application.

 #### Disclaimer
-**This software is not built to aid copyright infringement**.
-It is designed purely as an experiment into the retrieval of information from multiple different sources.
-Please **do not** use this software for any activity that may be illegal.
+Some of the upstream modules included for Gush may access sites that are blocked in certain countries.
+This system is not designed to aid in access to any content that is copyrighted or illegal.

-Included with Gush are several data sources for third party websites.
-These files are intended as examples of how the software works and are not officially supported or endorsed by the websites they connect to.
-As such, their use may be against the terms of service of the websites they represent.
+Further, the data sources that are included are left purely as examples of an upstream implementation.
+They are not officially supported or endorsed by the websites they connect to.
+As such, their use may be against the terms of service of the systems they represent.

-## Installation
+### Installation

 Gush requires the following components to work correctly: